znes/renpass/README.rst

     python3 renpass_gis_main.py --some_args

-All results are written in the subfolder *results*.
+All result files are written into the subfolder *results*.

 Development
 ===========

 We adhere strictly to the `oemof developer rules <http://oemof.readthedocs.io/en/stable/developing_oemof.html>`_.
-If you want to contribute and have questions, just write us an e-mail (see below).
+If you want to contribute and have questions, just write us an e-mail.

 Contact